 - Basic: This is the most economical way to do the diet, but there is less flexibility and food options.
 A lot of people don’t like the lack of menu choices, and therefore users might say it’s not worth the money

 - Core: This is the most popular plan because it’s still economical, but includes 100 foods on the menu and unlimited customer support

 - Uniquely Yours: This is the best rated plan as it adds more menu variety including frozen foods.
 Even though it’s more expensive, users are likely to say that it’s worth the price

 - Uniquely Yours Plus: Everything in the “Uniquely Yours” plan plus 4 weeks of shakes with protein and probiotics, but it costs more.

-The foundation of every Nutrisystem plan is the monthly delivery of their pre-portioned, packaged foods that are high in protein and fiber and low in bad carbs.
+The foundation of every Nutrisystem plan is the monthly delivery of their pre-portioned, packaged foods that are high in protein and fiber and low in bad carbs for fast weight loss of up to 13 pounds in the first month.
 Recently they also started offering an optional DNA test kit, but the jury is out on whether it’s worth the expense.